-Awards to the Co-CEOs and Mr. Berding under the Senior Executive Annual Bonus Plan for 2020 performance were based on Company performance metrics as measured by Operating EPS, Specialty Property and Casualty Earnings (Specialty P&C Earnings) and Annuity Earnings.
-The Compensation Committee has determined that Operating EPS, Specialty P&C Earnings and Annuity Earnings are the primary drivers of shareholder value.
-The Operating EPS component target amount for the Co-CEOs represented about 43% of the total target award.
-In order to approximate the Company's segment business mix, the Compensation Committee weighted the remaining target award amounts at 60% for the Specialty P&C Earnings component and 40% for the Annuity Earnings component.
+Awards to the Co-CEOs and Mr. Berding under the Senior Executive Annual Bonus Plan for 2021 performance were based on Company performance metrics as measured by Operating EPS and Specialty Property and Casualty Earnings (Specialty P&C Earnings).
+The Compensation Committee determined that, following the sale of the Company's annuity operations in 2021, Operating EPS and Specialty P&C Earnings are the primary drivers of shareholder value.
+The Operating EPS and Specialty P&C Earnings component target amounts for the Co-CEOs represented 60% and 40%, respectively, of the total target award.